-In order to mitigate the risk household contacts should all be directed to take a PCR test as 'close contacts', even if exempt from isolation.
-They should also continue with regular lateral flow testing if eligible (twice a week is standard but it may be suitable to advise daily testing for 7 days given the increased short-term risk).
+Close contacts aged 5+ should do daily LFDs - these should be done before attending school each day.
 If schools are concerned about LFDs not being conducted at home, as per the Operational Guidance for education settings secondary schools should have retained a small asymptomatic testing site (ATS) on site so they can offer testing to pupils who are unable to test themselves at home, and this route could be used to ensure testing of these close contacts.

 Household contacts should also have a low index of suspicion regarding isolation and PCR testing should they become symptomatic.
 The 3 main symptoms of COVID-19 remain a fever (temperature 37.8°C or higher), a new continuous cough, or a change to/loss of taste or smell.
-However, other commonly reported symptoms of the Delta variant include headache, sore throat, tiredness, and cold-like symptoms, so individuals need to be aware of these as well and stay at home and seek further testing if they are in any doubt.
+However, other commonly reported symptoms of recent variants include headache, sore throat, tiredness, and cold-like symptoms, so individuals need to be aware of these as well and stay at home and seek further testing if they are in any doubt.
 Household contacts (as with other close contacts) should be particularly reminded about good prevention measures e.g. hand and respiratory hygiene.